rtmigo/pyrel/README.md

 # What is pyrel

-A single `pyrel.sh` file, that provides functions.
-After you `source pyrel.sh`, you can call functions like `build_package`.
+A single `pyrel.sh` file, that declares several bash functions.
+After you `source pyrel.sh`, you can call previously unavailable functions such as `build_package`.

 `pyrel.sh` is meant to be placed inside the project.